Radhach9027/NetworkClient/README.md

 ### Creating a sample multi-part upload request:
 * In order to achieve this, we need to create an endpoint and conform to NetworkMultipartUploadRequestProtocol to it.
-* NetworkMultipartUploadRequestProtocol is responsibilble for building the upload request from the host app.
+* NetworkMultipartUploadRequestProtocol is responsible for building the upload request from the host app.

 ```
 import Foundation